iamsherry97/infrastructure-cfn-python/README.md

-# infrastructure-cfn-python
+# infrastructure
-This repository contains python-app based cloudformation infrastructure deployment on AWS
+This is a place to store infrastructure configurations, such as cloudformation templates.